£sd: Decimalisation

-The following table shows the conversion of common denominations of coins of the £sd systems.
+The following table shows the conversion rates of common denominations of coins of the £sd systems.
+The 1/2d, 1d and 3d coins were all demonetised on decimalisation; in the UK and Ireland, the 6d (as 21/2p) continued in use until demonetised subsequently.

 The following coins were not in common circulation in the UK at the time of decimalisation, though the ten shilling note and the pound note were.